wp-plugins/feedzy-rss-feeds/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-FEEDZY RSS Feeds is a small and lightweight plugin.
-Fast and easy to use, it aggregates RSS feeds into your WordPress site with shortcodes & widgets.
+FEEDZY RSS Feeds is a small & lightweight plugin.
+Fast and easy to use, it aggregates RSS feeds into your site with shortcodes & widgets.

 == Description ==